 Two friends are searching for their long lost companion.
 They revisit their college days and recall the memories of their friend who inspired them to think differently, even as the rest of the world called them "idiots".

 About a guy whose life didn't quite turn out how he wanted it to and wishes he could go back to high school and change it.
 He wakes up one day and is seventeen again and gets the chance to rewrite his life.

 Two straight guys pretend to be gay in order to secure a Miami apartment.
 When both of them fall for their roommate Neha, hilarity ensues as they strive to convince one and all that they're gay, secretly trying to win her heart.

 After breaking up with his childhood sweetheart, a young man finds solace in drugs.
 Meanwhile, a teenage girl is caught in the world of prostitution.
 Will they be destroyed, or will they find redemption?

 In Mumbai, Sid Mehra is, in the words of his father, an arrogant, spoiled brat.
-He lives with a doting mother and a father who pays his expenses and credit card bills.
+He lives with a doting mother, subservient brother, and a father who covers his expenses and credit card bills.
 Sid takes his college finals then starts work at his father's business; he lasts less than a week before walking out.
-At a graduation party, he's met Aisha, newly arrived from Calcutta, set on becoming a writer.
+At a graduation party, he meets Aisha, newly arrived from Calcutta and set on becoming a writer.
 He shows her the city and helps her refurbish a rented flat.
-He asks if she'd like to progress from friend to something more; she says no - he lacks ambition and isn't her type.
+He asks if she'd like to progress from friend to something more, but she says no: he lacks ambition and isn't her type.
 Will her words, his exam results, a confrontation with his parents, and a break with his friends be enough to wake Sid up?
 Written by

 Was this review helpful to you?